Tackling Copyright Issues in AI Image Generation Through Originality Estimation and Genericization: Originality estimation

 \paragraph{Leveraging generative models to estimate originality}

-The true $P(y|x)$ is not generally available, but generative models trained to learn the real-world data distribution can be used as an approximation in practice.
+The capacity of generative models to be trained on a massive corpus of preexisting creations and learning the distribution of data can potentially be leveraged to measure the originality of works.\supercite{tu2021,franceschelli2022, hacohen2024,hacohen2024similarities,haviv2024imageworththousandwords} In particular, although the true $P(y|x)$ in Equation~\ref{metric} is not generally available, generative models trained to learn the real-world data distribution can be used as an approximation in practice.
 For example, to quantify the originality of an image, a text-to-image generative model can be substituted as $P(y|x)$.
-In this case, $x$ might be thought of as the prompt that sets the distribution of the model.
+In this case, $x$ might be thought of as the input prompt that sets the distribution of the generation.

-Observe that the metric is written in the form of expectation.
-Therefore, although it is difficult to directly calculate Equation~\ref{metric} in practice, we can obtain the estimate
+Observe that the originality metric (Equation~\ref{metric}) is written in the form of expectation.
+Therefore, although it is difficult to directly calculate the equation in practice, we can obtain the estimate:

 where $y_{i}$ are samples drawn from the generative model.
-This is an unbiased estimator and, by the laws of large numbers, it converges to the true value as we increase the number of samples.
+This estimator is unbiased and, by the law of large numbers, converges to the expectation given by Equation~\ref{metric} as the number of samples increases.

 \paragraph{Choices of the distance metric}